anthill-platform/anthill/docs/services/game-master/party.rst

 A Game Server can detect if it’s being launched in a party context with environment variables.

--  ``party:id`` is such environment variable exists, then the Game Server is started in party context, and the variable contains id of the party.
+-  ``party_id`` is such environment variable exists, then the Game Server is started in party context, and the variable contains id of the party.
 Please note this can be used for references only as the actual party may be destroyed at that point.
--  ``party:settings`` a ``party_settings`` from Party Properties.
+-  ``party_settings`` a ``party_settings`` from Party Properties.
--  ``party:members`` a JSON object with initial party members list in following format:
+-  ``party_members`` a JSON object with initial party members list in following format:

    ::